An ID. Buzz parked on a city street at night.

 All of our Van Centres and authorised repairers are able to service your electric vehicle.
 Our technicians are appropriately trained with the correct safety equipment and tooling.
 Approved servicing protects any warranties as well as the value of your electric vehicle.

-Two VW technicians inspecting the underside of a VW vehicle.
+A VW technician inspecting the underside of a VW electric vehicle.

 How often will you need a service?

-Your electric vehicle will require a service every 2 years or every 20,000 miles (whichever comes first).
+Your electric vehicle will require a service every 2 years.
 Regular check-ups ensure that your vehicle stays in top shape and continues to perform at its best.
 Be sure to follow the recommended schedule to keep your vehicle running smoothly.

-Here are some tips to maximise your EV lifecycle
+Here are some tips to maximise your electric vehicle's lifecycle even further

 • A man plugging a charge cable into a charging unit.